Embeddings

 La frase "Ejemplo de ello es que la comunidad minoritaria más hablada en los Estados Unidos es precisamente la que habla idioma español." se convierte en la lista de palabras "['ejemplo', 'ello', 'comunidad', 'minoritaria', 'hablada', 'unidos', 'precisamente', 'habla', 'idioma', 'español']"

-We are going to train an embeddings model that will convert words into vectors.
-For this we are going to use the gensim library and its Word2Vec model.
+We are going to train an embedding model that will convert words into vectors.
+For this, we will use the gensim library and its Word2Vec model.

 dataset = sentences_corpus['text']